 - Hard, painful lumps that don’t improve with nursing or pumping

-Don’t hesitate to reach out to a healthcare professional if you suspect an infection or blockage.
-Your health and your baby’s well-being are paramount, so always prioritize them.
+Catching these signs early can prevent conditions like mastitis or abscesses.
+Contact a healthcare professional if you suspect an infection or blockage.
+Your health and your baby’s well-being come first, so always act on these warning signs promptly.

 Frequently Asked Questions